Nico4899/Nico4899/README.md

   <h2>Hi, I'm Nico</h2>
 </div>

-I'm a computer science student in Karlsruhe, Germany 🇩🇪.
+I'm a computer science student in Munich, Germany 🇩🇪.
 Passionate about programming.
-I'm currently working with Rust and React.js.
+I'm currently working with Python and JS.
 When I'm not coding, I love playing soccer and tennis.

 ### 🛠️ Tools & Technologies
 <div align="center">